-In terms of the guidelines for the implementation of the OLS, routes should be identified for the employment of the recapitalisation vehicles in consultation with the minibus-taxi industry, clearly indicating the impact this may have on number of operating licences for any particular route.
+In terms of the guidelines for the implementation of the OLS, routes should be identified for the employment of the recapitalised vehicles in consultation with the minibus-taxi industry, clearly indicating the impact this may have on numbers of operating licences on any particular route.

-The taxi industry in the VDM area, however, strongly believes that SANTACO should guide the industry in terms of which taxi routes should be identified first for taxi recapitalisation.
-Tables 4.1.3.1.1 and 4.1.3.1.2 respectively indicate the taxi routes that have more than 400 passengers and are consequently the busiest taxi routes in the VDM area.
-These busy routes were identified during the CPTR process and may be considered
+The taxi industry in the MDM area, however, strongly believes that SANTACO should guide them in terms of, which taxi routes should be identified for taxi recapitalisation first.
+Table's 4.1.3.1.1 and 4.1.3.1.2 respectively indicates the taxi routes that have more than 200 passengers and consequently the busiest taxi routes in the MDM area.